 This information is quite hard to find in other tools so we hope you enjoy easy analytics with Piwik and have fun using Transitions!

-- The numbers from Transitions don’t match other numbers shown in Piwik.
+- FAQ: The numbers from Transitions don’t match other numbers shown in Piwik.
 Why?

-- How do I make “Transitions” feature work faster on high traffic websites?
+- FAQ: How do I make “Transitions” feature work faster on high traffic websites?